aliyun/aliyun-emapreduce-datasources/README.md

 In this section, we will demonstrate how to manipulate the Aliyun ODPS data in Spark.

 ### Step-1.
 Initialize and OdpsOps
-Before we read/write ODPS data, we need to initialize an OdpsOps, like:
+Before read/write ODPS data, we need to initialize an OdpsOps, like:

 ```